MateuszPocwiardowski/Todo-list/README.md

 https://mp-to-do.netlify.app/

 ## Plans for the development of the application in the future
-- add the ability to edit the task,
-- add the ability to search for a task,
+- add the ability to search for a task
-- perform tests.